ddai-min/RN_Chatting_server/README.md

-express-mongodb-server
 This is just server.
 You must clone https://github.com/ddai-min/react-native-expo-chat-service.git for client.
+Mongo DB, express